-King County and participating jurisdictions agree to cooperate to undertake, or assist in undertaking, activities which further the development of viable urban communities, including the provision of decent housing and a suitable living environment and expanding economic opportunities, principally for persons of low- and moderate income, through community renewal and lower income housing assistance activities, funded from annual CDBG and HOME Program funds from federal Fiscal Years 2012, 2013 and 2014 appropriations, from recaptured funds allocated in those years, and from any program income generated from the expenditure of such funds.
+The County and City agree to cooperate to undertake, or assist in undertaking, activities which further the development of viable urban communities, including community renewal and lower-income housing assistance activities, funded from annual CDBG, ESG and HOME Program funds from federal fiscal years 2015, 2016 and 2017 appropriations, from recaptured funds and from any program income generated from the expenditure of such funds.
+These activities include the provision of decent housing, homeless assistance, and a suitable living environment and economic development opportunities, principally for persons with very low to moderate incomes.